-- Administration of the seasonal influenza vaccine during 2014/2015 through 2018/2019 flu seasons will be identified based on the following: - CPT codes - 90654 (Influenza virus vaccine, trivalent (IIV3), split virus, preservative-free, for intradermal use); OR - 90656 (Influenza virus vaccine, trivalent (IIV3), split virus, preservative free, 0.5 mL dosage, for intramuscular use); OR - 90658 (Influenza virus vaccine, trivalent (IIV3), split virus, 0.5 mL dosage, for intramuscular use); OR - o 10 and 11-digit NDCs; OR - o Immunization records that contain data on vaccine code descriptor, vaccine manufacturer, lot number, injection site, and date(s) of immunization. - Outcomes: Safety events of interest for active surveillance (see Table 1 and Appendix Table 2) are based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project, the FDA and the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) enhanced safety monitoring recommendations.
+- Administration of the seasonal influenza vaccine during 2014/2015 through 2018/2019 flu seasons will be identified based on the following (see Appendix Table 3 for additional details): - o CPT codes and associated vaccine administration HCPCS codes; OR - o 10 and 11-digit NDCs; OR - o Immunization records that contain data on vaccine code descriptor, vaccine manufacturer, lot number, injection site, and date(s) of immunization. - Outcomes: Safety events of interest for active surveillance (see Appendix Table 2) are based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's SPEAC Project, the FDA and the CDC's ACIP enhanced safety monitoring recommendations.

 The list of safety events of interest may be revised over the course of the study, and if unanticipated potential safety events of interest are identified during the course of surveillance, they will be added to the list and included in the analyses.
 The risk and control intervals for each safety event of interest are based on biological plausibility and precedents in the literature (see Table 1).
-Outpatient (including emergency department [ED]) and/or inpatient settings will be used to identify safety events of interest depending on the type of event.
-The specific encounter setting to be considered for each safety event of interest is summarized in Table 1 and can be assigned to 1) the risk interval following vaccination Pfizer-BioNTech COVID-19 vaccination, 2) the pre-vaccination self-control interval, 3) the post-vaccination self-control interval, or 4) risk interval for the active comparators of receiving seasonal influenza vaccine.
+Outpatient, emergency department (ED), and/or inpatient settings will be used to identify safety events of interest depending on the type of event.
+The specific encounter setting to be considered for each safety event of interest is summarized in Table 1 and can be assigned to 1) the risk interval following vaccination Pfizer-BioNTech COVID-19 vaccination, 2) the post-vaccination self-control interval, or 3) risk interval for the active comparators of receiving seasonal influenza vaccine.
 Events outside the intervals will not be counted.